Characterization and Representation of Weighted Core Inverse of Matrices: One-sided weighted core and dual core inverse

 In this section, we first introduce $M$-weighted core and $N$-weighted dual core inverse for matrices.
-Then we discuss a few new representation and characterization of these inverses. \begin{definition} Let $M\in \cnn$ be a hermitian invertible matrix and $A \in \mathbb{C}^{n \times n}$ be a core matrix.
+Then we discuss a few new {representations and characterizations} of these inverses. \begin{definition} Let $M\in \cnn$ be an {invertible hermitian matrix} and $A \in \mathbb{C}^{n \times n}$.
 A matrix $X\in\cnn$ satisfying

-is called the $M$-weighted core inverse of of $A$ and denoted by $A^{\core,M}$. \end{definition} Consider $A= $ and $M= $.
-Then we can easily verify that the matrix $X= $ satisfy the conditions of the Definition \ref{mcore}.\\ Following the above definition, one can prove the result obtained below. \begin{proposition} For $A \in \mathbb{C}^{n \times n}$, if $X\in A\{6,7\}$, then $X\in A\{1,2\}$. \end{proposition} Using Proposition \ref{pro2.2}, we can show the uniqueness of $M$-weighted core inverse which is mentioned in the next theorem. \begin{theorem} Let $M\in \cnn$ be a hermitian invertible matrix and $A \in \mathbb{C}^{n \times n}$ with $ind(A)=1$.
-Then the $M$-weighted core inverse of of $A$ is unique. \end{theorem} \begin{proof} Suppose there exist two $M$-weighted core inverses say $X$ and $Y$.
+is called the $M$-weighted core inverse of $A$ and is denoted by $A^{\core,M}$. \end{definition} \begin{example}\rm Let $A= $ and {$M= $.} Then we can easily verify that \\the matrix {$X= $} satisfies the conditions of the Definition \ref{mcore}. \end{example} Following the above definition, one can prove the result mentioned below.

+\begin{proposition} For $A \in \mathbb{C}^{n \times n}$, if $X\in A\{6,7\}$, then $X\in A\{1,2\}$. \end{proposition} Using Proposition \ref{pro2.2}, we can show the uniqueness of $M$-weighted core inverse which is mentioned in the next theorem. \begin{theorem} Let $M\in \cnn$ be a hermitian invertible matrix and $A \in \mathbb{C}^{n \times n}$.
+Then the $M$-weighted core inverse of $B$ is unique. \end{theorem} \begin{proof} Suppose there exist two $M$-weighted core inverses {of $B$} say $U$ and $V$.
 Then applying Proposition \ref{pro2.2}, we obtain

 \end{proof}